Prehistoric religion: Human evolution

-The question of when religion emerged in the evolving human psyche has sparked the curiosity of paleontologists for decades.
+The question of when religion emerged in the evolving psyche has long intrigued paleontologists.
 On the whole, neither the archaeological record nor the current understanding of how human intelligence evolved suggests early hominins had the cognitive capacity for spiritual belief.
-Religion was certainly present during the Upper Paleolithic period, dating to about 50,000 through 12,000 years ago, while religion in the Lower and Middle Paleolithic "belongs to the realm of legend".
+Religion was certainly present during the Upper Paleolithic period, dating to about 50,000 through 12,000 years ago, while religion during the Lower Paleolithic and Middle Paleolithic "belongs to the realm of legend".

 In early research, Australopithecus, the first hominins to emerge in the fossil record, were thought to have sophisticated hunting patterns.
-These hunting patterns were extrapolated from those of modern hunter-gatherers, and in turn anthropologists and archaeologists pattern-matched Australopithecus and peers to the complex ritual surrounding such hunts.
-These assumptions were later disproved, and evidence suggesting Australopithecus and peers were capable of using tools such as fire deemed coincidental; for several decades, prehistoricist consensus has opposed the idea of an Australopithecus faith.
-The first evidence of ritual emerges in the hominin genus Homo, which emerged between 23 million years ago and includes modern humans, their ancestors and closest relatives.
+These hunting patterns were extrapolated from those of modern hunter-gatherers, and in turn, anthropologists and archaeologists pattern-matched Australopithecus and peers to complex rituals surrounding such hunts.
+These assumptions were later disproved, and evidence suggesting Australopithecus and peers were capable of using tools such as fire was deemed coincidental.
+For several decades, prehistoricist consensus has opposed the idea of an Australopithecus faith.
+The first evidence of ritual emerges in the hominin genus Homo, which emerged between 2 and 3 million years ago and includes modern humans, their ancestors, and their closest relatives.

-The exact question of when ritual shaded into religious faith evades simple answer.
+When the ritual shaded into the recognizably religious is unknown.
 The Lower and Middle Paleolithic periods, dominated by early Homo hominins, were an extraordinarily long period (from the emergence of Homo until 50,000 years before the present) of apparent cultural stability.
 No serious evidence for religious practice exists amongst Homo habilis, the first hominin to use tools.
 The picture complicates as Homo erectus emerges.
-H. erectus was the point where hominins seem to have developed an appreciation for ritual, the intellectual ability to stem aggression of the kind seen in modern chimpanzees, and a sense of moral responsibility.
-Though the emergence of ritual in H. erectus "should not be understood as the full flowering of religious capacity", it marked a qualitative and quantitative change to its forebears.
-An area of particular scholarly interest is the evidence base for cannibalism and ritual mutilation amongst H. erectus.
-Skulls found in Java and at the Chinese Zhoukoudian archaeological site bear evidence of tampering with the brain case of the skull in ways thought to correspond to removing the brain for cannibalistic purposes, as observed in hunter-gatherers.
-Perhaps more tellingly, in those sites and others a number of H. erectus skulls show signs suggesting that the skin and flesh was cut away from the skull in predetermined patterns.
-These patterns, unlikely to occur by coincidence, are associated in turn with ritual.
+H. erectus was the first hominid to have developed an appreciation for ritual, the intellectual ability to stem aggression of the kind seen in modern chimpanzees, and a sense of moral responsibility.
+Although the emergence of ritual in H. erectus "should not be understood as the full flowering of religious capacity", it marked a qualitative and quantitative change to its forebears.
+An area of particular scholarly interest is the evidence base for human cannibalism and ritual mutilation amongst H. erectus.
+Skulls found in Java and at the Chinese Zhoukoudian archaeological site bear evidence of tampering with the brain case in ways thought to correspond to the removal of the brain for cannibalistic purposes, as observed in hunter-gatherers.
+Perhaps more tellingly, in those sites and others, a number of H. erectus skulls show signs suggesting that the skin and flesh were cut away from the skull in predetermined patterns.
+These patterns, unlikely to occur by chance, are, in turn, associated with ritual.